Colorado Spine Patient Portal iOS Mobile 0 → 1

 Colorado Spine Patient Portal

-The challenge: design a full mobile portal that earns patient trust, reduces administrative burden, and introduces an on-demand recovery coaching without overwhelming or alarming users.
+The challenge: design a full mobile portal that earns patient trust, reduces administrative burden, and introduces an on-demand recovery coach without overwhelming or alarming users.
+Everything brand, app, system was built from scratch.

 13+